heathensoft/EntityComponentSystem/README.md

 public class Transform implements Component

     Vector2 scale;
-    Vector3 position;
+    Vector2 position;
     float rotation;

 #### What are systems?

-Systems are the processors of components.
+Systems are the "processors" of components.
 This is where the logic is implemented.
-One system might operate on position and velocity (write).
+If an entity is registered to have the required components of a system, it will be processed by that system.
-Another might operate on position and texture (read).
+One system could operate on position and velocity.
+Another might operate on position and texture.

     entities.iterate(process(e))